jchodev/clean-arch-mvvm/README.md

 | Domain Layer | Entities, usecase, Repository Interface |
 | Data Layer | datamapping, Repository Impl.  |

+### what is entities
+Entities are business object of and application or a system

 ### Modularization patterns